mabruras/sqapi/resources/docs/CONNECTORS.md

         pass
 ```
 The configuration sent to the init method will contain
-the dictionary with all `msg_broker` configuration defined.
+the dictionary with all `broker` configuration defined.

 After receiving the message, the extracted body should be forwarded to `process_message`,
 so the `ProcessManager` are able to process the message as intended.